Uniform observable error bounds of Trotter formulae for the semiclassical Schr\"odinger equation

 Efficient simulation methods of the semiclassical Schr\"odinger equation have been a long-studied topic in scientific computation and numerical analysis (see \cite{JinMarkowichSparber2011} and \cite{LasserLubich2020} for reviews).
-Interestingly, it was first observed numerically in 2002~\cite{BaoJinMarkowich2002} that certain physical observables can be accurately computed even with a Trotter time step size of $\Or(1)$ -- instead of $\Or(h)$.
-Such observable strategy has been successfully applied to various quantum systems over the years (see \cite{LasserLubich2020,JinMarkowichSparber2011} for reviews), together with heuristic interpretations developed via the semiclassical limit of the underlying Wigner function.
-However, the rigorous uniform error bound for such Trotter strategy remains an interesting open problem.
-Great efforts and progresses have been made in the past few years.
+Here we do not aim to provide a review of all the literature.
+Instead, we will focus on highlighting a few landmark works that are relevant to our study of linear problems and error bounds on observables.
+The studies of nonlinear problems can be found in, e.g.,\cite{BaoJinMarkowich03,Carles2013,CarlesGallo2017}.
+It was first observed numerically in 2002~\cite{BaoJinMarkowich2002} that certain physical observables can be accurately computed even with a Trotter time step size of $\Or(1)$ -- instead of $\Or(h)$.
+Such observable strategy has been successfully applied to various quantum systems over the years (see \cite{LasserLubich2020,JinMarkowichSparber2011} for reviews), together with asymptotic justification developed for quadratic observables via the semiclassical asymptotics.
+One route is to consider the limiting equation via the Wigner transform, e.g., \cite[Section 5.3]{JinMarkowichSparber2011}.
+By considering the limit $h \to 0$ one can see that the Trotter formulae preserve its limiting behavior.
+Unfortunately, the convergence of the Wigner function is in the weak-$\ast$ topology, making the extension of the argument to the spatially discrete setting challenging.
+More importantly, the precise distance between the actual dynamics and the approximate ones remains an interesting open problem that has attracted great efforts and progress in the past few years.
+To estimate the distance for a longer time, another approach via the Husimi function has been proposed.
 Denote the Trotter step size as $s$, so that the number of Trotter steps is $t/s$ for the final time $t$. \cite{GolseJin19} investigates the second-order Trotter formulae for the von Neumann equation by measuring the Wasserstein distance between the Husimi functions of the approximate and the exact quantum density operators, and achieves an observable error bound of $\Or(s^2 + h^{1/2})$ for the second-order splitting, and a uniform-in-$h$ bound is also obtained in \cite{GolseJin19} as $\Or(s^{2/3})$ under suitable assumptions of the initial wave function that reduces the accuracy of the second-order algorithm to an order of $2/3$.